mallamanis/experimenter/README.md

 Experimenter [![pypi](https://img.shields.io/pypi/v/experimenter.svg)](https://pypi.python.org/pypi/experimenter)
 =======
 Use git tags to log experiments and the exact code that was used to run those experiments.
+The goal is to make every experiment completely reproducible.
 To install use
 ```
 pip install experimenter
 ```
 All contributions are welcome.
+Experimenter was inspired by [Ali's](http://arkitus.com/patterns-for-research-in-machine-learning/) and [Charles'](http://www.theexclusive.org/2012/08/principles-of-research-code.html) blog posts.

 Use Cases
 -----